Overview

 Glossary

-A hallmark of all ISO Standards is that they must continually be reviewed with an eye to improving their effectiveness.
-The ISO 9000 Standard is on a five-year review cycle.
-The newest version of the ISO 9000 Standard was released in December 2000 and is referred to as ISO 9001:2000.
+A hallmark of all ISO Standards is that they are continually reviewed with an eye to improving their effectiveness and assuring their relevance.
+The ISO 9000 family of standards is on a five-year review cycle.
+The newest version of the ISO 9000 Quality System Requirements Standard was released in December 2008 and is referred to as ISO 9001:2008.

 Quality Management System